 Our team returned to perform the exclusion work under the front porch.
 This was done by digging a small trench along the foundation wall and then installing a stretch of galvanized steel mesh that is secured to the wall and to the ground.
 This commercial grade mesh is durable and strong enough to withstand any gnawing from rodents.

 The mesh is bent outwards beneath the ground to prevent the rats from burrowing deeper and underneath the mesh.

 To control the rats roaming outside the house we placed a few bait stations filled with a commercial-grade rodenticide.
 This extermination process usually needs time and patience as the rats will need to take to the rodenticide a few times before it takes effect.
 Our team will visit the location regularly to re-fill these bait stations.

 Rodents can be quite destructive when inside a house.
 They will create tunnels through insulation, gnaw through electrical wiring, defecate behind walls, etc. If they create a nest inside a home, the problem becomes exponential and extermination will be much more difficult to conduct.

 This homeowner acted quickly, and we were able to identify, eliminate, and prevent further issues.
-Visible entry points were blocked permanently, giving our customer peace of mind.
+Visible entry points were blocked permanently, giving our customers peace of mind.

 Our exclusion work is backed by a 2-year warranty.
 Should the rodents manage to penetrate through any of our installations, we will return to repair or replace any or all our work.